Caiotc/Caiotc/README.md

 ### ✋Hey there!
 Welcome to my github, I'm Caio Theodoro de Carvalho✋

-- 💻 Nowadays I work as a Back-Developer with the stack: Dotnet Framework,Postgres(Postgis), HTML,CSS and JS
+- 💻 Nowadays I work as a FrontEnd-Developer with React
 - 📚 Studying hard Node,React and ReactNative

  <div>